 - My process of making a vinyl set episode (My Analog Journal)

 📚 Knowledge Management: Recording Tutorials, Explainer Videos, and more

 One of the most useful applications of video might be in the professional context.
-Building a company and scaling a team benefits from good documenation of knowledge and processes - this is especially true if you are building a remote company.
+Building a company and scaling a team benefits from good documentation of knowledge and processes - this is especially true if you are building a remote company.

-For the case of recurring knowledge-related questions/requests it helps to record a video answer.
+For the case of recurring knowledge-related questions/requests, it helps to record a video answer.
 After recording save/link it in a centralized knowledge repository (wiki/etc.) and share it with your team - ideally have a single-source-of-truth location where people would go and look if they have questions.